 Thirty sample activities are provided in a comprehensive planning toolkit and include forums, peace and justice walks, picnics, athletic competitions, crime/safety briefings, and other positive events.
 The events are also posted on an interactive map where community members can find nearby activities and are actively promoted through social media.

-In its first three years, National Faith & Blue Weekend quickly grew to become the nation’s largest collaborative community-police engagement initiative.
+In its first four years, National Faith & Blue Weekend quickly grew to become the nation’s largest collaborative community-police engagement initiative.

 4.5 out of 5

 With the support of the Office of Community Oriented Policing Services (COPS Office) of the Department of Justice, MFI convened focus groups across the country to learn about best practices for law enforcement agencies and faith-based organizations to jointly create inclusive and safe communities.
 The identified best practices were used to create an extensive guidebook with templates, surveys, research, decision matrixes, and more.
 These resources can be used throughout the year.